Research Associate (Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Research Laboratory Manager (Fixed Term)
+Research Assistant (Fixed Term) x 2

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.